FRCBS/KIR-imputation/README.md

         ./test/1kG_data/chr19_phase3_KIR.bim \
         ./test/1kG_KIR_imputation
 ```
-The output result files are tab-delimited tables containing sample ID, imputation posterior probabilities for each class of the .
+The result files are tab-delimited tables containing sample ID and imputation posterior probabilities for each class of the input phenotype (e.g. gene presence/absence).

+**Model training**

 An example of training models on the 1000 Genomes data.
 The above downloaded genotype data (.bim, .raw) are in appropriate format for fitting models.
 The reference phenotype data \1kG_KIR_testpheno.tsv is a tab-delimited text file contaning subject IDs in the first column and (KIR) genotypes in the following columns.
 The reference genotypes are treated as class variables.